top of page

 For official x-rays grading, the dog must be at least 12 months old.
 The result of the elbow joint X-ray is recorded centrally in SKK and logged in Hunddata/Avelsdata database.

 All my breeding dogs are DNA-tested in Embark breeding's program.
 This test includes analysis of genetic diseases and morphological characteristics.
-Which makes breeding safer by minimizing the risk of disease and it gives a hint as to what other physical characteristics the puppies may inherit.
+Which makes breeding safer by minimizing the risk of disease and it gives a hint as to what other physical traits the puppies might inherit.

-But the test also provides answers to the genetic the coefficient/COI (actual inbreeding rate).
-Which means that they measure the proportion of the dog's genome, where the genes on the mother's side are identical to those on the father's side.
+The test also provides answers to the genetic coefficient/COI (actual inbreeding degree).
+Which means that they measure the percentage of the dog's genetic mass, where the genes on the mother's side are identical to those on the father's side.

 Traditionally in dog breeding, the inbreeding rate/coefficient/COI is calculated using the pedigree-based method.
-That overlooks how many common ancestors tha appear in the lines on the pedigree and then the number of dogs between each common ancestor, concluded with a mathematical formula.
+That is, how many common ancestors/mothers (ancestors) appear in the lines on the pedigree and then the number of dogs between each common ancestor, concluded with a mathematical formula.
 Usually you only look over 5 generations.
 But some breeders, like myself, check at least 10 generations.
-This method assumes that each parent passes on 50% of their DNA evenly across each chromosome.
-In practice, however, the percentage of an individual's own parent's DNA transmitted on to their offspring varies depending on recombination.
-Over many generations, these differences in inheritance can add up to a significant variation between the dog's actual COI and the estimated COI from the pedigree based COI.
+This method assumes that each parent transmits 50% of their DNA evenly across each chromosome.
+In practice, however, the proportion of an individual's own parent's DNA that is passed on to their offspring varies depending on recombination.
+Over many generations, these differences in inheritance can add up to a large variation between the dog's actual COI and the estimated COI from the pedigree method.

-To give an example; A Beauceron can have an inbreeding COI of 0.34% over 5 generations/6.25% over 10 gen in the pedigree.
-However, after DNA testing, the actual genetic inbreeding COI shows 17%.
+To give an example; A beauceron can have an inbreeding rate of 0.34% over 5 generations/6.25% over 10 gen in the pedigree.
+But after DNA testing, the actual genetic inbreeding rate shows 17%.

 While it is certainly important to keep detailed pedigrees, the use of a genetic COI is an easier and more accurate way to assess inbreeding effectiveness and long-term health within breeding programs.